Supporting imagery

 There is a place in DRAM called OAM with 8 KB of memory allocated, here is where sprites are defined.
 Each sprite definition occupies 8 bytes, so up to 1024 sprites can be declared.

-Each sprite have the following properties available:
+Each sprite has the following properties available:

 You’ll also notice there are no screenshots shown for this explanation, the next block explains why.